Open Door Scholarship

 To be eligible for this scholarship, you must:

-- Be a Black or African American high school senior graduating in spring 2025
+- Be a senior graduating in spring 2026 from a US high school

-- Be a US citizen, permanent resident, or asylee
+- Be a US citizen, permanent resident, or otherwise lawfully permitted to study in the US

-- Demonstrate a passion for science and technology and/or a strong academic record
+- Demonstrate a passion for science and technology and a strong academic record

 How to Apply?